-- To qualify for grant assistance, your school or non-profit youth organization must have a minimum of 35% of students on a federal free or reduced lunch program.
-Some donors are requiring a higher minimum as noted below.
-Grant assistance is awarded after all other discounts are applied.
+- Your school or non-profit youth organization must have a minimum of 35% of students on a federal free or reduced lunch program.

-- Eligible schools/groups must apply for grant assistance at least two weeks prior to the date of their program.
+- Eligible schools/groups must apply for grant assistance at least 2 weeks prior to the date of their program.

 - For Sleepover Programs, the maximum award granted is 50%.

-- Boeing Employees' Credit Union Transportation Scholarship Boeing Employees' Credit Union Transportation Grant is provided by the generous support of BECU and is intended to provide a reimbursement for bus transportation to The Museum of Flight for an education program (See application for applicable programs) up to $1,000.00.
+The Boeing Employees' Credit Union Transportation Scholarship is provided by BECU and is intended to provide a reimbursement for bus transportation to The Museum of Flight for applicable education programs, up to $1,000.

-- Museum of Flight funding for schools and youth organizations that do not qualify with the above funders and have at least 35% of students on a free or reduced lunch program.
+Museum of Flight General Tiered Grant Funding is available for schools and youth organizations that do not qualify with the above funders and have at least 35% of students on a free or reduced lunch program.

 Renton Community Foundation / First Financial Northwest Foundation Fund scholarship is provided by Renton Community Foundation and is intended to cover at least 40% of program fees and provide a transportation reimbursement of up to $500.

 This grant is limited to schools in South King County and Pierce County.

 Tulalip Tribes Charitable Contributions Fund is provided by Tulalip Tribes Charitable Contributions and is intended to cover at least 40% of program fees and provide a transportation reimbursement of up to $500.

 This grant is limited to schools in Snohomish County.